-Message from our board chair
+Message from our immediate past board chair

 The community’s future is one that willing partners will build together: residents, nonprofit organizations, funders, local governments; all who recognize that we can make a great place to live, work and raise a family even better.
 Or as the Community Foundation’s vision sums it up: “A vibrant region with opportunity for all.”

 Be part of the Community Foundation’s 10-year, $10 million equity initiative!

 This online community equity forum provides information about the overall effort: